nour-elghareeb/pincode-lock/README.md

 ```

 ## Known Bugs
-* maintaining/restoring view instance when activity is destroyed
+* maintaining/restoring view instance when activity is destroyed **(fixed in v0.1.131)**
+* Library not optimized for landscape orientation.

 ## Support
 For any bugs or suggestions regarding the library, feel free to open an issue.